13 Hilarious Inventions That Failed Spectacularly

 LEGO Fiber Optics

 According to Business Insider, the clear tubing and battery-operated LED-light system of this special LEGO set “cost more to produce than the entire set was being sold for.”
 (For those of you who didn’t go to business school, that’s bad.)
-Next, find out the most famous invention from every state.
+For some more successful ventures, find out the most famous invention from every state.